 - Do not take the lab notebooks out of the Teaching labs.
-Please make sure you have enough time to writeup and keep it short, but relevant. - Include a very short overview of the practical and describe experimental methods briefly - sample preparation and imaging. - The annotated sketch or photograph of the microstructure of each specimen should be included in the report, with a scale marker indicated.
+Please make sure you have enough time to writeup and keep it short, but relevant.
+Due to COVID-19 restrictions, you will now write your observations as a scientific report, the details of which have already been given to you. - Include an very short overview of the practical and describe experimental methods briefly sample preparation and imaging. - The annotated sketch or photograph of the microstructure of each specimen should be included in the report, with the magnification indicated at the corner, preferably by a scale marker.
 Please annotate the micrographs to indicate features that you wish to reveal. - Give a brief description of the main features of each microstructure. - The relevant phase diagram for each specimen should be consulted and also included in the write up.
 You may either choose to print these or hand draw the relevant portion.
 Indicate positions of the investigated specimens in the diagram by an arrow.
 Use these positions within the phase diagram, as well as knowledge of the thermal treatment of each sample, to explain the differences in the observed microstructures.